BardenB/IronList/README.md

 cargo run -- <command> [options]
 ```

-Global option
+Global options
-- `-f`, `--file <FILE>` — Path to the todo file.
+- `-f`, `--file <FILE>` — Path to the to do file.
 The program will use this path only if it exists at startup; otherwise the persisted default will be used.

 - `--show-all` — When provided, the program will include entries tagged `complete` in the output.
-By default completed entries are omitted from the main list and, when `--show-all` is used, they are printed in a separate "Completed:" table below the main list.
+By default completed entries are omitted from the main list.

 ---